Simultaneous Multiband Photometry of the Early Optical Afterglow of GRB 240825A with Mephisto

-The result suggests that the color excess $E_{B-V}$ is required to decrease by $\sim0.21$ mag in the first 3000 seconds after the GRB trigger.
+The result suggests that the color excess $E_{B-V}$ is required to decrease by $\sim0.26$ mag from 100 seconds to 3000 seconds after the GRB trigger.

-On the other hand, since the Mephisto multiband light curves of GRB 248025A show a single power-law decay 128 seconds after the GRB trigger, the early observations could give a strong constraint on the onset of the afterglow at the blastwave deceleration radius.
+Furthermore, since the Mephisto multiband light curves of GRB 248025A show a single power-law decay 128 seconds after the GRB trigger, the early observations could give a strong constraint on the onset of the afterglow at the blastwave deceleration radius.
 In the following discussion, we will analyze both cases of the uniform ISM and wind circumburst medium.

 1) For spherically symmetric uniform medium, the mass of the swept-up material at radius $R$ is $M_{\rm sw}=4\pi m_pn_0R^3/3$, where $m_p$ is the proton mass, $n_0$ the proton density, and an ionized hydrogen gas is assumed here.
 The blast wave will start to undergo significant deceleration when an amount of energy comparable to the initial energy $E_0$ in the blast wave is swept up.
 We define the initial Lorentz factor as $\Gamma_0$.
 The condition $\hat\gamma\Gamma_0^2M_{\rm sw}c^2=2E_0$, where an adiabatic coefficient $\hat\gamma=4/3$ has been adopted, gives the deceleration radius \citep[e.g.,][]{Zhang18},